 - Probiotics- Good bacteria, particularly the Bifidobacterium strain has been shown to increase the number of weekly bowel movements and helps soften the stool.
 Bonus: probiotics can help reduce the risk that your baby will have allergies and eczema.

 - Fibre- Another well-known treatment for constipation.
 Fibre from the skins or fruits and vegetables is the ideal type during pregnancy.
 Aim for 7-12 servings of fruit and veggies/day.

 - Magnesium- Magnesium Citrate is a common treatment for constipation.
 It is important to note that you should not take magnesium after 36 weeks gestation, as it can decrease the strength of uterine contractions, not what you want happening in labour!

 - Deep Belly Breathing- In order for digestion to occur optimally, you have to be in a parasympathetic state (the opposite of what occurs when you are stressed).
 One way to get the body into parasympathetic is through deep belly breathing.
 Take 10 deep breaths, where your stomach goes out and your chest stays neutral, 3 times a day.

 - Acupuncture- Specific points can helps to regulate bowel movements.
 It is important to see a qualified professional as certain acupuncture points are contraindicated in pregnancy.

 I hope you found these tips helpful to reduce the strain of the third trimester

-Dr Alexis practices in Kanata and is accepting new patients.
+Dr Alexis practices via telemedicine.
 To schedule your appointment, click here.